Rahul21388/Sentiment-based-product-recommendation-system/README.md

 # Sentiment-based-product-recommendation-system

-Item-based recommendation system augmented with sentiment analysis.
-Flask API + model artifacts + notebooks to reproduce recommendations.
+Item-based recommendation system enhanced by sentiment analysis.
+Minimal Flask API to serve recommendations and scripts to rebuild the pivot & similarity matrices.